Venkatesh (actor): 2013–present: Multi-starrers and experimental roles

+Venkatesh is known for his multi-starrers in Telugu cinema.
+He has balanced lead roles with supporting characters, with both senior actors and upcoming actors.
 In 2013, Venkatesh co-starred alongside Mahesh Babu in the critically acclaimed drama Seethamma Vakitlo Sirimalle Chettu.
 The film was one of the first Telugu major multi-starrer films after many years.
 Subsequently, Venkatesh went on to feature in other multi-starrers such as Masala (2013), Gopala Gopala (2015) and F2: Fun and Frustration (2019).
 F2 grossed over ₹127 crore and ended up as one of the highest-grossing Telugu films of 2019.

 Venkatesh's performance in Drushyam (2014) received several accolades from the critics.
 He portrayed a strict boxing coach in the Sudha Kongara's sports drama Guru in 2017.

 Later in 2019, he starred in Venky Mama, alongside his nephew Naga Chaitanya.
 The film was a profitable venture, grossing more than ₹72 crore worldwide.
 In the same year, he dubbed in Telugu for the Genie in Alladin.
 His 2021 film Narappa was released on Amazon Prime, which marked his first direct-to-OTT released.
 In 2022, the sequel to F2, F3: Fun and Frustration, released to a fairly positive reception from the critics and audience.
 In 2024, Venkatesh made his first ever pan-Indian film debut with Saindhav, directed by Sailesh Kolanu.
-However, upon release, it opened to a mixed-to-negative reception from the audience and subsequently became a huge box-office bomb.

-In 2025, he reunited with Anil Ravipudi and Dil Raju on the comedy, Sankranthiki Vasthunam.
-Released during the Sankranthi season, it opened to generally positive reviews and went to become a huge money spinner, becoming the highest-grossing solo film in Venkatesh' career and the highest-grossing comedy in Telugu cinema.
+In 2025, he reunited with Anil Ravipudi and Dil Raju on the comedy, Sankranthiki Vasthunam, becoming the highest-grossing film in Venkatesh' career and the highest-grossing comedy in Telugu cinema.